msplke/rave/README.md

 - Rave comprises two parts:

 1. An Expo mobile app that allows campus students to stay up-to-date on upcoming events happening across their own and other campuses.
-Whether it's club meetings, parties, sports, games, cultural events, volunteer opportunities, or workshops, Rave is the go-to destination for students who want to stay connected and make the most of their campus experience.
+Whether it's club meetings, parties, sports, games, cultural events, volunteer opportunities, or workshops, Rave is the go-to for students who want to stay connected and make the most of their campus experience.
 2. A NextJS web app for clubs and societies to engage existing members and find new ones.

 ## Project Structure